kodnificent/form-validator/README.md

 ## Validating a form

-To validate a HTML Form you have to call the `new` keyword on the FormValidator class and optionally pass the form selector and options as parameters.
+To validate a HTML Form you have to make a new instance the FormValidator class and optionally pass the form selector and options as parameters.

 When instantiating the class without any parameters, FormValidator will use `'form'` as